 Finally a quick glance at one of the features included in those early issues.
 This is from the premiere issue and it's strange to see that by the time I came to the comic they'd dropped these, the editorials and the monthly checklists of other Dark Horse comics.
 I was always used to action comics which spoke to the readers, but the issues of Jurassic Park I collected were all about the stories and the only time it felt like there was an actual human editor behind it all was in the excitedly-worded competitions.
 Other than that it was all very impersonal, with the contents page above being all there was apart from the strips and a few adverts.
 But that didn't take away from it and rather it felt a bit more grown-up to me at that time for this very reason.
 Of course now with hindsight I'd have preferred a bit more interaction with a proper editorial and some written features in my issues like the ones I'd missed, but it's still a fave:

 Indeed, right back at the beginning of this series I mentioned how my two very favourite non-Oink! comics from my childhood and early teens lasted only six and sixteen issues respectively.
 Ring Raiders was the former and Jurassic Park was most definitely the latter.
 I can very specifically remember re-reading that first issue of mine at the very top of this post several times over that month!
 For that brief amount of issues I was able to collect (all eleven of them) it was a thrill to find a new issue waiting for me at home after school some day.
 You see there was never a 'next issue' date so my parents were simply told when one arrived and would pick it up for me.

 It was exciting, thrilling, with real depth of character and had loads of potential.
-Unfortunately I never saw if that potential and the interesting plot elements I'd loved so much ever came back but maybe I'll pick up the collected editions some day soon.
+Unfortunately I never saw if that potential and the interesting plot elements I'd loved so much ever developed further but I'm determined to find out.